The Spectator, Issue 1, Thursday, March 1, 1711

 To be Continued every Day.

-I HAVE observed, that a Reader seldom peruses a Book with Pleasure 'till he knows whether the Writer of it be a black or a fair ManblackblackDark or light skinned., of a mild or cholerick DispositioncholerickcholerickA relaxed or angry disposition., Married or a Batchelor, with other Particulars of the like nature, that conduceconduceconduceContribute to. very much to the right Understanding of an Author.
+I HAVE observed, that a Reader seldom peruses a Book with Pleasure 'till he knows whether the Writer of it be a black or a fair ManblackblackThis is not a racial category in Addison's day; the distincion is between having dark or light hair and complexion., of a mild or cholerick DispositioncholerickcholerickA relaxed or angry disposition., Married or a Batchelor, with other Particulars of the like nature, that conduceconduceconduceContribute to. very much to the right Understanding of an Author.
 To gratify this Curiosity, which is so natural to a Reader, I design this Paper, and my next, as Prefatoryprefatoryprefatoryintroductory.
 Discourses to my following Writings, and shall give some Account in them of the several persons that are engaged in this Work.
 As the chief trouble of Compiling, Digesting, and Correcting will fall to my Share, I must do myself the Justice to open the Work with my own History.

 I was born to a small Hereditary Estate, which according to the tradition of the village where it lies, was bounded by the same Hedges and Ditches in William the Conqueror'sWilliamWilliamThe Norman warlord who defeated the English king Harold at the Battle of Hastings in 1066 and became William I. Time that it is at present, and has been delivered down from Father to Son whole and entire, without the Loss or Acquisition of a single Field or Meadow, during the Space of six hundred Years.
 There runs a Story in the Family, that when my Mother was gone with Child of me about three Months, she dreamt that she was brought to Bed of a Judge.
 Whether this might proceed from a Law-suit which was then depending in the Family, or my Fathers being a Justice of the Peace, I cannot determine; for I am not so vain as to think it presagedpresagedpresagedPredict or foretell. any Dignity that I should arrive at in my future Life, though that was the Interpretation the Neighbourhood put upon it.
 The Gravity of my Behaviour at my very first Appearance in the World, and all the Time that I suckedsuckedsuckedbreastfed, seemed to favour my Mothers Dream: For, as she has often told me, I threw away my Rattle before I was two Months old, and would that was the Interpretation which the Neighbourhood put upon not make use of my CoralcoralcoralThat is, his teething ring; these were often made of coral in this period. till they had taken away the Bells from it.